 14.99 €

-In his entertaining essay, writer and book critic Jorge Carrión (born 1976) takes the reader on a journey through the bookstores of the world.
-Following the author, we visit Shakespeare & Co in Paris, Wells in Winchester, Green Apple Books in San Francisco, Librairie des Colonnes in Tangier, Strand Bookstore in New York, small shops and huge bookstores.
-Carrion creates a picture of bookstores, viewing this institution through the lens of space and time as a uniquely authentic place, an isolated world, and an important cultural phenomenon.
+In this engaging essay, writer and book critic Jorge Carrión (b.
+1976) takes the reader on a journey through the world’s bookstores.
+Following the author, we visit Shakespeare & Co in Paris, Wells in Winchester, Green Apple Books in San Francisco, Librairie des Colonnes in Tangier, Strand Bookstore in New York, small shops and huge book supermarkets.
+Carrión creates a picture of bookstores, examining this institution through the prism of space and time as a unique authentic place, a separate world and an important cultural phenomenon.

-"Bookstores" is a travelogue of a lively and curious observer, filled with stories from the universe of writing, publishing, and selling books.
-In Carrion's view, the bookstore is not so much a space for material transactions as a place for the gathering of people and ideas, for encounters that can change the world and lives.
+“Bookstores” is a travelogue of a lively and inquisitive observer, filled with stories from the universe of writing, publishing and selling books.
+According to Carrión, a bookstore is not so much a space for material transactions as a place for gatherings of people and ideas, for encounters that can change the world and lives.

 See also: